-In this paper, we propose two CS methods to solve Boolean equations, which is equivalent to polynomial equation solving in the finite field \mathbb{F}2 .
-By taking into account of the special property of \mathbb{F}2 , our proposed methods are much more efficient and have better properties than the general CS method.
+In this paper, we propose two CS methods to solve Boolean equations, which is equivalent to polynomial equation solving in the finite field \mathcal{F}2 .
+By taking account of the special property of \mathcal{F}2 , our proposed methods are much more efficient and have better properties than the general CS method.